SERVICE AREA

 This is not a volume market.
 Little Compton has limited inventory, no commercial development to speak of, and a buyer pool that values preservation over convenience.
 Stone walls, working farms, and unobstructed ocean views define the landscape.
 Sellers here are often long-term residents or families with generational ties to the property.

 The buyer who comes to Little Compton is deliberate.
 They know what they're looking for and they're willing to wait.
-The team's approach — selective representation, patience, and precise positioning — aligns naturally with this market.
+John Long's approach — selective representation, patience, and precise positioning — aligns naturally with this market.
 John Long has represented properties across the town's distinct micro-areas, from Sakonnet Point to the Commons.

 Why John Long